 North Sydney Council is committed to the broadening of opportunities for people who work, play and live in the Local Government Area (LGA).
-This section of the DCP aims to improve mobility, encourage universal design and provide safe, equitable and dignified access for all people regardless of disability.
+This section of the DCP aims to improve mobility and provide equitable and dignified access for all people regardless of disability.

-- To ensure that the public domain and design of new development provides 01 permeability, legibility, flexibility, consistency, integration and clarity to allow for the access needs of all members of the community. - 02 To provide safe, equitable and dignified access and encourage universal design in new developments, upgrades to existing buildings, public buildings and public open space. - 03 To provide safe, equitable and dignified access within all new developments and ensure that substantial building work carried out on or intensified use of existing buildings provides upgraded levels of access and facilities for all people. - To encourage opportunities for people with disabilities to participate in the design 04 process to foster inclusive design outcomes. - 05 To increase community awareness of disability affecting certain sections of the community through continued investigation and design best practice and further encourage the educational and promotional awareness of access and mobility issues. - 06 To introduce standards for adaptable housing and universal design to recognise the more diverse accommodation needs of the community, particularly people with disabilities and older people and allow for flexibility in modification to cater for occupants with existing disabilities or progressive disabilities.
+- O1 To ensure that the public domain and design of new development provides permeability, legibility, flexibility, consistency, integration and clarity to allow for the access needs of all members of the community. - O2 To provide appropriate levels of access and mobility for new developments, upgrades to existing buildings, public buildings and public open space. - O3 To provide equitable access within all new developments and ensure that substantial building work carried out on or intensified use of existing buildings provides upgraded levels of access and facilities for all people. - O4 To increase community awareness of disability affecting certain sections of the community through continued investigation and design best practice and further encourage the educational and promotional awareness of access and mobility issues. - O5 To introduce standards for adaptable housing to recognise the more diverse accommodation needs of the community, particularly people with disabilities and older people and allow for flexibility in modification to cater for occupants with existing disabilities or progressive disabilities. - O6 To provide an adequate supply of car parking facilities for use by people with disabilities.

-O7 To provide an adequate supply of car parking facilities for use by people with disabilities.
+- all development applications for new development or alterations and additions to existing non-residential development under NSLEP 2013 (e.g. those buildings generally comprising Classes 3, 5, 6, 7, 8 and 9 buildings as classified under the Building Code of Australia (BCA)); - (b) all development applications required to provide adaptable housing under Part B: Section 1 Residential Development to this DCP (refer to subsection 1.2.1);

-- (a) all development applications for new development or alterations and additions to existing non-residential development under NSLEP 2013 (e.g. those buildings generally comprising Classes 3, 5, 6, 7, 8 and 9 buildings as classified under the Building Code of Australia (BCA)); - (b) all development applications required to provide adaptable housing under Part B: Section 1 Residential Development to this DCP (refer to subsection 1.2.1); - (c) All development applications for new or alterations and additions to a boarding house or a group home; and - (d) All development applications for new or alterations and additions to child care centres.
+- (c) All development applications for new or alterations and additions to a boarding house or a group home; and - (d) All development applications for new or alterations and additions to child care centres.